 Q1: When was the last time you ate or drank anything other than plain water?
-[Do not include diet soda, black coffee or tea with saccharine or Equal.]
+Do not include diet soda or black coffee or tea with artificial sweeteners like Sweet'N Low, NutraSweet, Equal, or Splenda.

 Q1: This question elicits the last time the SP ate or drank anything and determines fasting time.
-SPs are allowed to consume diet soda, black coffee, or tea with saccharine or Equal since these have no effect on study analytes.
+SPs are allowed to consume diet soda, black coffee, or tea with artificial sweeteners like Sweet'N Low, NutraSweet, Equal, or Splenda since these have no effect on study analytes.
 Do not include flavored waters.